Recommended books on white papers (and everything else)

 The five-page section on “The Elements of Plain Language” provides solid tips for any business writer.
 Among the sensible prescriptions:

 This list goes on and on, and there’s not a single piece of advice that I have any quibbles with.
-(That’s rare!)
+(And that’s rare!)

 Readability vs plain language